Find books, music, videos in the Grinnell College Libraries.

 Print Location: Burling Ref K487 .E3 N48 1998 (3 volumes)

 Provides indexing and abstracts to economic literature, including journal articles and book reviews.
-Published by the American Economic Association.
-Available online through JSTOR from 1969 to two years ago.
-Paper available for most recent 2 years.
+Published by the American Economic Association and available online through JSTOR from 1969 to two years ago.
+Paper copies are available for the most recent two years.

 Over 300,000 working papers in economics.
 These working papers are indexed in EconLit, so you can also find these papers by searching that database.

+1963-1968.
 Provides indexing and abstracts to economic literature, including journal articles and book reviews.
-Published by the American Economic Association.
-Available online through JSTOR.
-1963-1968.
+Published by the American Economic Association and available online through JSTOR.